Battle of Knockdoe: Background

 Ulick Finn, as Burke was called, was an aggressive local magnate.
 He had become The Clanricarde in the year 1485, and sought to establish his authority over all Connacht, including County Mayo, where the other branch of the great de Burgh or de Burgo (Burke) family held power.
 He also pursued his family’s interests at the expense of the towns of Galway and Athenry, two urban centres in Connacht which, despite their remoteness from the Pale, were notable for their loyalty to Crown government in Ireland.
 Although both families were of Norman stock, the western de Burghs (or Burkes) were integrated into the Gaelic world, whereas the Fitzgeralds of the Pale, though Gaelicised, retained cultural, social and political links to England.

 The King's Deputy, Gerald, Earl of Kildare (Gearóid Mór), became concerned that Ulick Burke's attempt to gain supremacy in Connacht could simultaneously threaten the Crown's interests in that province and his claim to be the paramount magnate in Ireland.
-He had tried to persuade Ulick to acknowledge his authority by giving him his daughter Estacia in marriage.
+He had tried to persuade Ulick to acknowledge his authority by giving him his daughter Lady Estacia FitzGerald in marriage.
 But Ulick Burke resisted all attempts to have his power subordinated by the Earl of Kildare, forming an alliance with O'Brien of Thomond and the magnates of Munster.

 The Burkes of Mayo, on the other hand, joined forces with Kildare with a view to suppressing their dangerous neighbour.

 In 1503 Ulick Burke attacked and destroyed the castles of O'Kelly, Lord of Hymany, at Monivea (Muine Mheá), Garbally (Gallach) and Castleblakeney (Garbhdhoire).
 The Irish sources attest that O'Kelly complained of this to the Lord Deputy.
 Burke then occupied Galway.
 Since the city had a royal charter (from 1484), as the Crown's representative in Ireland, Kildare was forced to act.